Samsung steals march on Nokia with first Windows phone

 "Microsoft or Windows never got their best teams, never got their best designs, just because Android was doing so well.
 With the change in the legal environment, there's a case to be made that Samsung will likely shift some of those resources to broaden out or diversify their own exposure."

-Samsung's new phone called ATIV S - tacked onto the end of a long news conference in Berlin that focused on other products - may elevate expectations for the Lumia.
-Samsung's ATIV S Windows phone sports a high-end 4.8-inch display, Corning "Gorilla" glass, and an 8-megapixel rear camera and 1.9-megapixel front-facing camera, Microsoft (MSFT.O) posted on its official blog on Wednesday.
+Samsung's new phone called ATIV S -- tacked onto the end of a long news conference in Berlin that focused on other products -- may elevate expectations for the Lumia.
+Samsung's ATIV S Windows phone sports a high-end 4.8-inch display, Corning "Gorilla" glass, and an 8-megapixel rear camera and 1.9-megapixel front-facing camera, Microsoft posted on its official blog on Wednesday.

 "Expectations for a 40 megapixel or possibly 20 megapixel camera model are running high.
 If Nokia does not unveil a monster camera handset next week, many will be disappointed," said Tero Kuittinen, analyst at mobile analytics firm Alekstra.